| Sylvia Plath is buried in St.Thomas' Churchyard, Heptonstall, West

 Hughes.
 The pair met in 1956 when Plath studied at Newnham College Cambridge on a

 Fulbright scholarship from the United States.
-The name 'Hughes' has
+They married in the same

-Plath committed suicide on the 11th of February, 1963 by gassing herself at
+she committed suicide on the 11th of February, 1963 by gassing herself.
+She

-her flat in London.
-She was 30 years old.
-Before killing herself, Sylvia left
+was 30 years old.
+Before killing herself, Plath left

 food and drink out for her children Nicholas and Frieda, and made sure they were